moraispgsi/cpd-project/README.md

 Example of an input file containing a sudoku instance matrix:
+Note: The input file must have a empty line on the end

     3
     0 0 0 0 0 0 0 0 0